Opentrons/opentrons/api/docs/v2/pipettes/configuring.rst

     - The ``style`` parameter directly accepts the ``COLUMN`` constant, since we imported it at the top of the protocol.
     - The ``start`` parameter accepts a nozzle name, representing the back-left nozzle in the layout, as a string. ``"A12"`` tells the pipette to use its rightmost column of nozzles for pipetting.
-    - The ``tip_racks`` parameter tells the pipette which racks to use for tip tracking, just like when loading a pipette.
+    - The ``tip_racks`` parameter tells the pipette which racks to use for tip tracking, just like :ref:`adding tip racks <pipette-tip-racks>` when loading a pipette.

 In this configuration, pipetting actions will use a single column::